bwinnacott/demultiplexing/TEST-output_FASTQ/README.md

-Please upload your 4 expected output test FASTQ files to this directory.
-Make sure they are *properly formatted* FASTQ files.
+This directory contains example output matching the files in the example input directory.
+Records with matching indexes, swapped indexes, and unknown indexes are contained in separate files.